Saviz-Mohammadi/Blog/blog/content/posts/C++/Data structures and algorithms/C++ DSA and STL Intro.md

 <br>

 <p>
-You may have noticed that the above two algorithms accomplish the same task in a completely different ways.
+You may have noticed that the above two algorithms accomplish the same task in completely different strategies and ways.
 Using an iterative loop is the first method, which takes far fewer resources than its recursive counterpart.
-Nevertheless, recursive methods are very important due to being easier to impleement and understand especially for the more complicated problems that we will face later on, making the iterative loop approaches almost impossible to implement.
-These are the reasons why we have comparisons in order to see what the advantages and disadvantages of each algorithm are in order to determine which is more appropriate for the situation and resources available.
-Another example would be a program that can display the set of Fibonnaci numbers:
+Nevertheless, recursive methods are critical because they are more accessible to implement and understand, especially for the more complicated problems we will face later, making the iterative loop approaches almost impossible to implement.
+These are the reasons we have comparisons to see the advantages and disadvantages of each algorithm to determine which is more appropriate for the situation and resources available.
+Another example would be a program that can display the set of Fibonacci numbers:
 </p>